bbauska/Web-Development-What-to-Know/README.md

 that can't be reassigned uses con, it's a dynamically typed language which means no type annotations are necessary.
 That's not always ideal.
 So many developers choose Typescript as an alternative to add static typing on top of JavaScript.

 Now, one of the most common reasons you would use JavaScript.
 In the first place, it is used to handle events.
 Whenever the user does something on a web page, the browser emits an event that you can listen to.
 Like a click Mouse move form input, change, and so on.
 We can tap into these events using browser APIs like document.
 Which, in this case, provides a method called query selector.
 That allows us to grab an element El with a CSS selector.
-Once we have that element set as a variable we can then assign an event listener to it an event listener is a function that will be called or re-executed anytime the button is clicked the language has a variety of built-in data structures like an array to represent a collection of values but the most fundamental data structure is the object also commonly called a dictionary or hashmap anything that's not a primitive type like a string or number inherits its base functionality from the object class it relies on a technique called prototypal inheritance where an object can be cloned multiple times to create a chain of ancestors where the child inherits the properties and methods of its ancestors this is different from class-based inheritance which is kind of confusing because JavaScript also supports classes however these classes are just syntactic sugar for prototypal inheritance but now we're getting a little too low level most developers don't ever want to have to touch the word prototype so what we do instead is use a front-end framework like react view spelt angular and so on all of these Frameworks do the same thing in a slightly different way which is represent the UI as a tree of components a component can encapsulate HTML CSS and JavaScript into a format that looks like its own custom HTML element most importantly they produce declarative code that describes exactly what the UI does and that's much easier to work with than imperative code that you would normally get with just plain vanilla JavaScript at this point we've taken a look at the front end stack but now we need to switch gears to the back end starting with node.js which is a serers side runtime based on JavaScript you can run serers side code for web applications and all kinds of different languages but node is the most popular because it relies on the same language as the browser it's also based on the same V8 engine that powers the Chromium browser to run code in a single-threaded non-blocking event Loop this allows node to handle many simultaneous connections quickly and efficiently in addition it allows developers to share work remotely thanks to the node package manager a package is also called a module which is just a file that contains some code with an export statement so it can be used in another file the file can consume a module with an import statement but now we need to think about how to deliver
+Once we have that element set as a variable we can then assign an event listener to it.
+An event listener is a function that will be called or re-executed anytime the button is clicked.
+The language has a variety of built-in data structures like an array to represent a collection of values.

+But the most fundamental
+data structure is the object.
+Also commonly called a dictionary or hashmap.
+Anything that's not a primitive type like a string or number inherits its base functionality from the object class.
+It relies on a technique called prototypal inheritance, where an object can be cloned multiple times to create a chain of ancestors.
+Where the child inherits the properties and methods of its ancestors.
+This is different from class-based inheritance which is kind of confusing because JavaScript also supports classes.
+However, these classes are just syntactic sugar for prototypal inheritance.
+But now we're getting a little too low level.
+Most developers don't ever want to have to touch the word prototype.
+So what we do instead is use a front-end framework like React view, svelt, angular, and so on.
+All of these frameworks do the same thing in a slightly different way which is, represent the UI as a tree of components.

+A component can encapsulate HTML, CSS, and JavaScript into a format that looks like its own custom HTML element.
+Most importantly, they produce declarative code that describes exactly what the UI does and that's much easier to work with than imperative code that you would normally get with just plain vanilla JavaScript.
+At this point we've taken a look at the front end stack but now we need to switch gears to the back end.
+Starting with node.js, which is a server side runtime based on JavaScript.
+You can run server side code for web applications in all kinds of different languages.

+But node.js is the most popular because it relies on the same language as the browser.
+It's also based on the same V8 engine that powers the Chromium browser to run code.
+In a single-threaded, non-blocking event loop, this allows node.js to handle many simultaneous connections quickly and efficiently.
+In addition it allows developers to share work remotely thanks to the node package manager a package is also called a module which is just a file that contains some code with an export statement so it can be used in another file the file can consume a module with an import statement but now we need to think about how to deliver